Counting polynomials over finite fields with prescribed leading coefficients and linear factors: The case

 Setting $h(x_1,\ldots,x_m)=\llbracket x_1+\cdots+x_m=\gam \rrbracket$, we may rewrite \eqref{eq:Ub} and \eqref{eq:Line} as

 Now \eqref{eq:sieve} becomes

 where

 In \eqref{eq:Utau0}, the sum of $x_j$ over all $j$ in a cycle of length $t$ is equal to $tx_j$.
-We note $tx_j=0$ when $p\mid t$, and hence each cycle whose length is a multiple of $p$ contributes a factor $n$.
+Recall that $p$ is the characteristic of $\fq$.
+We note that $tx_j=0$ when $p\mid t$, hence each cycle whose length is a multiple of $p$ contributes a factor $n$.
 When $p\nmid t$, $t$ has an inverse in $\fp$ and hence $tx_j$ can be treated as an independent variable.
 Let $l'(\tau)$ be the number of cycles of $\tau$ whose length is not a multiple of $p$.
 We then have

-We are ready to prove the following result, which generalizes \cite[Theorem~3.1]{ZhouWang17}, allowing $D$ to be any additive subgroup of $\fq$. \begin{thm} Suppose $D$ is an additive subgroup of $\fq$.
+We are ready to prove the following result, which generalizes \cite[Theorem~3.1]{ZhouWang17}, allowing $D$ to be any additive subgroup of $\fq$.
+We note that this result was also proved in \cite{LiWan12}.
+We include its proof here because the same argument is also used to prove the subsequent Theorems. \begin{thm} Suppose $D$ is an additive subgroup of $\fq$.
 Then

 \end{thm} \proof Substituting the first expression of \eqref{eq:Ur} into \eqref{eq:Utau}, we obtain

 It follows from \eqref{eq:Ub0} that

 To simplify the sums above, we recall the exponential generating function of permutations with respect to the total size and the cycle length.
 Here we need to keep a separate count for those cycles whose lengths are not multiples of $p$.
 The standard set construction (see, e.g., \cite{FlaSed09}) gives the following: